-The rate of blood cell production is determined by the body's needs.
+The rate of blood cell production is determined by the body’s needs.
 Erythropoietin, a hormone produced by the kidneys, stimulates development of red blood cells in the bone marrow.
 Erythropoietin increases if the body lacks oxygen (a condition called hypoxia).
-In most species, the kidney is both the sensor organ that determines how much oxygen the body's tissues are receiving and the major site of erythropoietin production; so chronic kidney failure leads to anemia.
+In most species, the kidney is both the sensor organ that determines how much oxygen the body’s tissues are receiving and the major site of erythropoietin production; so chronic kidney failure leads to anemia.
 Erythropoietin plays a major role in determining whether to increase the number of stem cells entering red blood cell production, to shorten maturation time of the red blood cells, or to cause early release of red blood cells.
 Other factors that affect red blood cell production are the supply of nutrients (such as iron and vitamins) and cell-cell interactions between compounds that aid in their production.
 Some disorders are the direct result of abnormal red blood cell metabolism.
-For example, an inherited enzyme deficiency reduces the life span of red blood cells, causing a condition known as hemolytic anemia (see Blood Disorders of Dogs: Anemia in Dogs).
+For example, an inherited enzyme deficiency reduces the life span of red blood cells, causing a condition known as hemolytic anemia.

 It is important to remember that a decrease in the total number of red blood cells in the body (anemia) is a sign of disease, not a specific diagnosis.
 Anemia may be caused by blood loss, destruction of red blood cells (hemolysis), or decreased production.
 In severe blood loss anemia, red blood cells are lost, but death usually results from the loss of total blood volume, rather than from the lack of oxygen caused by loss of red blood cells.
 Hemolysis may be caused by toxins, infections, abnormalities present at birth, drugs, or antibodies that attack the red blood cells.
 In dogs the most common cause of serious hemolysis is an antibody directed against that dog’s own red blood cells (immune-mediated hemolytic anemia).